Testing Messaging

 ServiceConfiguration::createWithDefaults()

-// 4. resolve all classes from given namespace
+// 4.
+Load classes from specific namespaces automatically

 ->withNamespaces(["App\Testing\Infrastructure\Converter"])